google-site-verification: googlefcdef8d5feed0c6a.html

 Jaclyn Torres Abundis

-Jaclyn is an undergraduate student at the University of California, Santa Barbara majoring in Linguistics with an emphasis in Speech-Language Science and Disorders and minoring in Spanish.
+Jaclyn graduated from the University of California, Santa Barbara with a B.A. in Linguistics, with an emphasis in Speech Language Sciences and Disorders and Spanish.
 Seeing the enthusiasm and creativity of the Speech-Pathologists at the Santa Barbara, Rite Care center drew her to the center, which led her to begin volunteering as a coach for Brain Lab.
 Jaclyn aspires to be a Speech-Language Pathologist to help the voices of future leaders and role models.
 In her free time, Jaclyn likes to watch sunsets with her friends, weightlift, and cook new recipes.

 Personal Representative of the Language Center